Whipple10m/.github/profile/README.md

 [Kildea et al., Astroparticle Physics, 28, 2, 182-195, (2007)](https://www.sciencedirect.com/science/article/abs/pii/S0927650507000746) provide the details of the Whipple 10m system (camera, telescope, DAQ) during the period from 1997-2006, in the so-called GRANITE era.
 The article is also [available from its author](https://kildealab.com/publication/elsevier13/elsevier13.pdf) (last downloaded 2024-11-19).
 The code here comes largely from this period of time.

+### Python Whipple data reader

+We have developped a pure Python reader of the Whipple data from the GRANITE epoch from 1994 to 2011, which was stored in `FZ` format based on the CERN `ZEBRA` system.
+See the [pyfzreader repository](https://github.com/Whipple10m/pyfzreader).

+### Online and offline software components

 Some of the major software components during this period were:

 - The high-voltage system, written by Rod Lessard at Purdue (missing from this site).